axelpale/sprinkler/README.md

 [![Fisher's Iris Data Set](examples/preview/iris3.png)](https://axelpale.github.io/sprinkler/examples/iris.html)

-## Usage
+## Quick start

-The following will make the canvas rain anvils.
-Modify to fit your needs.
+Copy the following code to a new HTML file, for example `oranges.html`.
+Also, download the image [orange.png](examples/img/orange.png) and save it next to the HTML file.
+Now you have a rain of delicious oranges!

 ```
 <!DOCTYPE html>